 The actions envisaged in the DEI plan intend to maintain continuity and conformance with the policies that are already in place at the University and College, but also to address any identified weaknesses.
 The plan also rests on a foundation of the University’s non-discrimination policy:

-The Hellenic American University / College does not discriminate on the basis of race, color, national and ethnic origin, gender, sexual orientation, age, religion, physical disability, or veteran status in administration of its research and educational policies, admissions policies, scholarship and loan programs, hiring and promotion policies, and athletic or other school-administered programs.
+The Hellenic American University / College does not discriminate on the basis of race, color, national and ethnic origin, gender, sexual orientation, age, religion, physical disability, or veteran status in administration of its research and educational policies, admissions policies, scholarship and loan programs, hiring and promotion policies, and athletic or other school-administered programs, or in its hiring, promotion, and other employment practices.
 Students, as well as academic faculty and staff, are expected to behave in accordance with this non-discrimination policy both inside the classroom and during on-campus university activities or events.